mikkohei13/baim/readme.md

 # How it works

-Creating audio snipperts & spectrograms of species
+Creating audio snippets & spectrograms of species

 - Have list of non-finnish species
 - Have a prediction dataframe